Synthetic Regressing Control: Discussion

 \section{Discussion}

-This paper makes three contributions: (1) We propose a simple and effective method, synthetic matching control, by synthesizing the matched controls.
+This paper makes three contributions: (1) We propose a simple and effective method, Synthetic Regressing Control, by synthesizing the regressed controls.
 (2) We determine the weights by minimizing the unbiased risk estimate criterion.
-We demonstrate that this method is asymptotically optimal, achieving the lowest possible squared error.
-(3) We expand the method in several domains, including conducting inference, extending it to cases where control units is more than time periods, and incorporating auxiliary covariates.
+We demonstrate that this method is asymptotically optimal, achieving the minimum loss of the infeasible best possible synthetic estimator.
+(3) We expand the method to cases where control units is more than time periods, and incorporating auxiliary covariates.